AdaCore/spark2014/lrm/source/introduction.rst

 is avoided, then a |SPARK| program may be compiled and executed by any Ada 2012 implementation (whether or not it recognizes the
 |SPARK| pragmas).
 Ada specifies that unrecognized
-pragmas are ignored.
-The pragmas defined by |SPARK| either have no dynamic semantics (e.g., pragma Global) or are used only to define assertions whose success shall be proven statically (e.g., pragma Loop_Variant).
-In either case, an Ada compiler which ignores the pragma is correctly implementing the dynamic semantics of |SPARK| and the |SPARK| tools will still be able to undertake all their static checks and proofs.
+pragmas are ignored: an Ada compiler that ignores the pragma is correctly implementing the dynamic semantics of |SPARK| and the |SPARK| tools will still be able to undertake all their static checks and proofs.